 Best season for Nar Phu Valley Trek

-The trek to Nar Phu Valley can be done during the rainy monsoon months of June through August, as well as during either of the two busiest times of year for tourists (March-May and September-November).
+The trek to Nar Phu Valley can be done during the rainy monsoon months of June through August, as well as during either of the two busiest times of year for tourists (March-May and September-November) is also considered the Best season for Nar Phu Valley Trek.
 Even though mudslides and landslides may block the roads to and from Besisahar in the highlands during the monsoon, the trip can still be fun at this time.
-It's possible that the high pass will be blocked by snow during the winter months of December through February.
+The high pass may be blocked by snow during the winter months of December through February.

 In Annapurna, the trek to Nar Phu is one of the most challenging.
 A day of hiking lasts between 4 and 7 hours, with stops for mountain viewing.
 In the two weeks leading up to the trip, you should work out and jog in order to increase your stamina.
-People who are more fit enjoy the trek more.
+More fit people enjoy the trek more.
 Experience with hiking is advantageous but not necessary.
 Hikers who can carry a light daypack for 5 to 6 hours each day can complete the Nar Phu Valley trek.
 You should be in average shape and prepared for long days.
 To be fit, you need a positive perspective, self-assurance, and perseverance.
-If you have a history of heart, lung, or blood issues, please let the expedition leaders know.
+If you have any medical history of heart, lung, or blood issues, please let the expedition leaders know.

 Difficulty level of Nar Phu Valley Trek